-Pralaya is inspired by the constellation Cygnus.
-Pralaya means 'dissolution' in Sanskrit, and is the Hindu term for the cosmic night, a period of rest between spiritual epochs, during which the seeds of the future times are formed.
-I thought of things circling around the great spirit of Cygnus as they are becoming formed.
-The typical image of Pralaya is of seven sages in a boat being pulled by a fish.
+Pralaya means 'dissolution' in Sanskrit, and is the Hindu term for the cosmic night, a period of rest between spiritual epochs.
+It is during this ‘rest’ that the seeds of the future times are formed.
+The black swan is inspired by the constellation Cygnus.
+The classical image of Pralaya is of seven sages in a boat being pulled by a giant fish.
 I don't know why I wanted to connect Pralaya to Cygnus, but after I made the painting I noticed the boat had a black swan for a figurehead.

 I’ve wanted to paint a lamb for a long time.
 What I really wanted was to paint the spiral fur, but it’s intimidating to paint the animal that represents God for some people.
 Why a lamb?
 Such a gentle creature, hardly anyone I know thinks of God that way.
-The rainbow around the lamb is somewhat common, though not the opposite colors underneath.
-Wool is wisdom in matter.
-In mythology a king will have a fleece over his shoulder to show he is a wise person.
+In mythology wool is wisdom in matter.
+A king will have a fleece over his shoulder to show he is a wise person.
 I love wool.
 It is a magical substance, even wet wool will keep you warm.